jikamens/jobs-filterer-for-linkedin/README.md

 # LinkedIn Jobs Filterer Chrome Extension

-LinkedIn’s “recommended jobs” and job search functionality are pretty good at finding jobs you might be interested in, but unfortunately they’re pretty bad at finding *only* jobs you might be interested in, i.e., they show you many jobs you don’t care about.
+LinkedIn's "recommended jobs” and job search functionality are pretty good at finding jobs you might be interested in, but unfortunately they're pretty bad at finding *only* jobs you might be interested in, i.e., they show you many jobs you don't care about.
 Furthermore, although there are buttons you can click to supposedly tell LinkedIn not to show you a particular job again, it frequently ignores this.

-The code here implements a Chrome extension which allows you to improve the quality of these lists of jobs by filtering out jobs you don’t want to see based on regular-expression matches on the job title, company name, or location.
+The code here implements a Chrome extension which allows you to improve the quality of these lists of jobs by filtering out jobs you don't want to see based on regular-expression matches on the job title, company name, or location.

 You can install this extension from the Chrome Web Store at [TBD].
 You